2

 Entry Level Forensic Science professionals typically work in laboratories analyzing evidence, requiring degrees in forensic science or related fields.
 Entry Level Crime Scene Technicians often work at crime scenes, collecting evidence and documenting the scene, with similar educational backgrounds.
 Both roles support law enforcement but differ mainly in work environment and specific duties.

-To start a career in forensic science, obtain a bachelor's degree in forensic science, biology, chemistry, or a related field.
-Gaining laboratory skills, understanding criminal justice, and earning certifications like the ASQ Forensic Certification can improve job prospects; internships or entry-level lab positions also provide valuable experience.
+To start a career in entry level forensic science, obtain a bachelor's degree in forensic science, biology, chemistry, or a related field.
+Gaining laboratory skills, understanding criminal justice procedures, and earning certifications such as the ASCLD-LAB or IAI can improve job prospects; internships or volunteer work in forensic labs also provide valuable experience.

 Forensic Scientist- DNA Analyst